Let’s talk about presentation tools. Why are visual aids so tricky to use?

 - Use pictures to tell a story or simplify a process.

 Know your pictures and know what kind of work they’re doing—the perfect image meaningfully adds to your presentation.
-And if they aren’t doing their part, cut ‘em loose.The 3 Visuals You Need to Know More About Click To Tweet
+And if they aren’t doing their part, cut ‘em loose.Presentation Tools: 3 Visuals You Need to Know More About Click To Tweet

 Sharing a cartoon in your presentation is a great way to engage your audience.
 Lane and Vicek shared five tips for adding cartoons: